aws-powertools/powertools-lambda-python/README.md

 ## Tenets

-* **AWS Lambda only** – We optimize for AWS Lambda functions environment only.
-Utilities might work with web frameworks, and non-Lambda environments though they are not officially supported.
+* **AWS Lambda only** – We optimise for AWS Lambda function environments only.
+Utilities might work with web frameworks and non-Lambda environments, though they are not officially supported.
-* **Eases the adoption of best practices** – Utilities’ main priority is to facilitate best practices adoption defined in AWS Well-Architected Serverless Lens; everything else is optional.
+* **Eases the adoption of best practices** – The main priority of the utilities is to facilitate best practices adoption, as defined in the AWS Well-Architected Serverless Lens; all other functionality is optional.
-* **Keep it lean** – Additional dependencies are carefully considered to ease maintenance, security, and to prevent negatively impacting startup time.
+* **Keep it lean** – Additional dependencies are carefully considered for security and ease of maintenance, and prevent negatively impacting startup time.
 * **We strive for backwards compatibility** – New features and changes should keep backwards compatibility.
 If a breaking change cannot be avoided, the deprecation and migration process should be clearly defined.
-* **We work backwards from the community** – We aim to strike a balance of what would work for 80% of customers.
-Emerging practices are considered and discussed via request for comments (RFCs)
+* **We work backwards from the community** – We aim to strike a balance of what would work best for 80% of customers.
+Emerging practices are considered and discussed via Requests for Comment (RFCs)
-* **Idiomatic** – Utilities follow language’s idioms and their best practices.
+* **Idiomatic** – Utilities follow programming language idioms and language-specific best practices.

+_`*` Core utilities are Tracer, Logger and Metrics.
+Optional utilities may vary across languages._

 ## Powertools available